Interior Design Styles

 The Modern-Eclectic Style Genre

-Of the five style genres discussed on this blog, Modern Eclectic is home to styles that are mostly modern, but take some (graceful) liberties with the concept.
+Of the five style genres discussed on this blog, Modern Eclectic is the home genre of styles that are mostly modern, but take some liberties with the concept of pure modern.

 1. Asian Zen Style